UofSC-Fall-2021-Math-544-H01/UofSC-Fall-2021-Math-544-H01-UofSC-Fall-2021-Math-544-H01.github.io/notes/solving_linear_systems/systems.md

 -----

-### Algorithm for solving a system of linear equations:
+### Algorithm for solving a system of linear equations
 We can write this algorithm for a general system that is simple to state but can be expensive to carry out.

 **Step 1**